To understand how to prevent miscarriage and chemical pregnancy, it is important to recognize the most common cause: chromosomal abnormalities.

 What Causes Chromosomal Abnormalities in Miscarriage?

-Most often, the error comes from the egg, rather than the sperm, and typically involves a missing chromosome.
+Most often, the error comes from the egg, rather than the sperm.
 These errors become much more common as women age, accounting for the high miscarriage rate in women over 40.
 But that does not mean the situation is out of our hands.

-Although chromosomal abnormalities in eggs become more common as women age, that is because of changes in the environment in which the eggs mature in the months before ovulation.
-By changing the environment, we can change the reduce the odds of chromosomal abnormalities and therefore reduce the odds of chemical pregnancies and early miscarriage.
+Although chromosomal abnormalities in eggs become more common as women age, that is because eggs in older women become less effective at producing the energy needed to process chromosomes correctly during the final stages of egg development.
+By supporting energy production during this brief window of time, and avoiding the toxins that make matters worse, we can reduce the odds of chromosomal abnormalities and therefore reduce the odds of chemical pregnancies and early miscarriage.

 How to Prevent Miscarriage and Chemical Pregnancy

 As discussed in detail in the book, the latest scientific studies show that there are many ways we can give an egg the best possible chance of developing with the correct number of chromosomes.
-These strategies include avoiding toxins such as BPA, and supplementing with nutrients that support energy production in the egg, such as CoQ10, antioxidants, and DHEA.
+These strategies include avoiding toxins such as BPA, balancing blood sugar levels, and supplementing with nutrients that support energy production in the egg, such as CoQ10, melatonin, alpha-lipoic acid, N-acetyl cysteine, and DHEA.